 Lunch in a café = 15 PEN

 Dinner at a nice restaurant = 30 PEN

 Drinking tap water isn't recommended in Peru.
 For environmental reasons, try to avoid buying bottled water.
 Fill a reusable water bottle or canteen with filtered water.
-Ask your leader where filtered water can be found.
-It's also advisable to avoid ice in drinks and peel fruit and vegetables before eating.
+Ask your leader or the hotel where you’re staying where filtered water can be found.
+It's advisable to avoid ice in drinks and peel fruit and vegetables before eating.

 For more information on insurance, please go to: Travel Insurance

-Please note these dates are for 2017.
-For a current list of public holidays in Peru go to: http://www.worldtravelguide.net/peru/public-holidays
+For a current list of public holidays in Peru go to: https://www.worldtravelguide.net/guides/south-america/Peru/public-holidays/

 No vaccines are required in order to enter Peru but some are recommended for protection against disease.
 Visit your doctor or travel clinic for advice and make sure to schedule vaccinations 4-6 weeks before your departure date, as some require time to become effective.